 “Yeah, Jim Morrison was an asshole, who died for his own sins, nobody else’s.
 But damn, the Doors were a strong band, and yet they were pretty much nothing without him.
 And that first album in particular – well, somebody had to do it.
 1967.
 Summer of Love – offer at least a hint that there was a darker side to things even as it was rocketing to the top of the charts.
 Soul Kitchen makes the list because it’s remained mostly well hidden over the years, and thus, no allergies.”
 (Philip Random)

 “Speaking of the Brave Generation (ie: those of us who were still little kids as the 1960s flipped over into the 1970s), pretty much everybody had a half-cool older brother or sister or cousin that had a copy of the Guess Who‘s Share The Land lying around – the one with the wise Indian on the cover.
 Which was rather the hippie teenage dream at the time.
 Smoke a little maryjane and get some mystical magical guidance from somebody/anybody who wasn’t your dad or your grand dad or your hockey coach, or anyone even remotely connected with your suburban whitebread, soulless culture.
 Or as the lyrics go in Three More Days (Burton Cummings channeling his inner Jim Morrison) ‘Freedom – paint me a picture – show it to me right now’.
-And then the band got busy tearing things up.
+And then the band got busy stretching things out and tearing them up.
 Epic indeed.”
 (Philip Random)